This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this individual pizza dough recipe, check out our Leftover Ingredients Recipe Finder.

-• Yeast: The key to great pizza dough.
-Use active dry or instant yeast—instant yeast like Platinum Yeast from Red Star is my go-to for convenience, while Fleischmann’s Active Dry Yeast is another solid choice.
+• Yeast: Use active dry or instant yeast.
+Instant yeast like Platinum Yeast from Red Star is my go-to for convenience, while Fleischmann’s Active Dry Yeast is another solid choice.
 Check the “best if used by” date to ensure freshness.
 Leftover yeast?
 Use it in a small loaf of French Bread.

 • Water: Use 1/3 cup of warm water between 100°F and 110°F to activate the yeast.
 Avoid water hotter than 130°F, as it can kill the yeast.